-Why do we study the global distribution of weather and water?
-To understand the spatial variation of climate, weather, and water; to understand how atmospheric processes create global and regional climate and hydrologic variation and weather activity; to understand the connection between the spatial distribution and processes of energy, moisture, gases, chemistry, and motion in our atmosphere and hydrosphere and how that drives other earth systems and influences their global distribution; to understand the importance of our atmospheric system in maintaining the delicate balance of physical and biological systems on earth and the interconnectedness of the Atmosphere, the Hydrosphere, the Biosphere, and the Geosphere; and to understand how these interconnected processes respond to global scale change, and human impact and response to these natural systems.
+Why do we study the global distribution of vegetation, soils, and topography?
+To understand the spatial variation of climate, weather, and water; to understand how atmospheric processes create global and regional climate and natural physical processes; to understand the connection between the spatial distribution and processes of water, soils, vegetation, geology, topography, and motion in our lithosphere and how that drives other earth systems and influences their global distribution; to understand the importance of our geosphere and ecosphere =in maintaining the delicate balance of physical and biological systems on earth and the interconnectedness of the Atmosphere, the Hydrosphere, the Biosphere, and the Geosphere; and to understand how these interconnected processes respond to global scale change, and human impact and response to these natural systems.

-Through the lecture and lab projects, the students will learn the critical approach of the scientific method, to relate theory and experiment, become skilled at the use of quantitative and qualitative information, and will learn about the development and elaboration of major ideas in atmospheric and hydrologic science such as the global atmospheric and ocean circulation models, Earths energy budget model, and the hydrologic cycle.
-Students will be assessed through a series of graded laboratory projects, discussions, homework, and quizzes.
+Through the lecture and lab projects, the students will learn the critical approach of the scientific method, to relate theory and experiment, become skilled at the use of quantitative and qualitative information, and will learn about the development and elaboration of major ideas the geosphere and ecosphere such as the tectonics, topography, soils, and vegetation distributions.
+Students will be assessed through a series of graded laboratory projects, discussions, homework and quizzes.